 I can’t tell you how many women I’ve talked to over the years who fully intended to have a natural, medication free birth only to end up with an epidural or worse, a C-section, when their labor was late getting started.

-This happens because obstetricians typically get really antsy and want to induce labor when pregnancies go past their due date.
+This happens because obstetricians typically get really antsy when pregnancies go past their due date.
+Women prefer to induce labor naturally, but practitioners sometimes offer only drug based solutions.
 Since up to 10% of all pregnancies are late, this is a very common challenge women can potentially face.

 Even when a pregnant woman is only a few days late, the nagging about getting labor induced usually begins along with all the fear based reasons why she should agree to pitocin right away.